machinekoder/pickit-docs/docs/quick-start/your-first-detection.rst

 quick start guide that can be completed without having a robot.
 Follow the steps below to do your first detection with Pickit:

--  Make sure that the Pickit camera is mounted 700mm above a flat work space.
+-  Make sure that the Pickit camera is mounted 700 mm above a flat work space.
 The work space is now seen in the 2D viewer on the Pickit user interface.
 -  In the Pickit user interface press Disable Robot Mode.